Close Menu

 Z690 vs Z790 – Which One is Better (2023)

-Here's a Z690 vs Z790 comparison guide to know which chipset is better for your motherboard.
+Z690 vs Z790: Which chipset is better for your Motherboard

 If you are planning to upgrade your PC with Intel’s 13th generation Raptor Lake processors, you might be wondering which chipset is better for your needs.
 Currently, Z690 and Z790 are the two best chipsets.
 Both chipsets have their own pros and cons.
 Hence, to make a better decision, this Z690 vs Z790 guide has compared a few features of these two chipsets to know which one is a better option for you.